mbbu/Bioinformatics-Unit-Training/Annual_training_schedule.md

 ## APRIL - One Week
 ### R for reproducible research and statistical analysis
 This can be a one-week training that targets data analysis using R studio, where we will also emphasise on project management.We'll host this in collaboration with statistics.
+We could also make use of Carpentries Resources, design.

+## Since this is running at the same time we have the EANBiT RT, we mayhave to skip, or find a partner to host
+### Introduction to Bioinformatics Training (IBT)
+H3ABioNet‘s Introduction to Bioinformatics course (IBT) provides an introduction to the field of bioinformatics, with a focus on important bioinformatics tools and resources.
+It is delivered over a period of 3 months, through a combination of distance, face to face and onlne learning.
+During face to face contact sessions, classrooms meet virtually to discuss the session’s content with each other facilitated by a trainer and teaching assistants.
+The course combines theoretical and practical sessions to allow participants to gain practical experience in using various tools and resources.
+**Date:** 04 May – 31 July 2020; Every Tuesday and Thursday from 10:30 CAT to 14:30 CAT.
+ **Content**
+ >
+    - Bioinformatics resources and databases Introduction to bioinformatics, biological databases and resources (NCBI and EBI), data formats, ontologies
+    - Linux
+        Introduction to Linux, general overview of Linux environment, overview of command line interface, navigating Linux  directory structure, manipulating files and directories, basic Linux commands
+    - Sequence alignment theory and applications Introduction to searching and sequence alignment, BLAST, pairwise sequence alignment
+    - Multiple sequence alignment (MSA)
+        MSA theory, generating and interpreting MSAs using various tools, visualising and assessing MSA quality
+    - Genomics
+        Overview of sequencing and annotation, Ensembl genome browser, Genetic variation, HapMap, 1000 genomes
+    - Molecular evolution and phylogenetics

+**Prerequisites / Audience:** A basic background/understanding of of biochemistry and/or genetics.

 ## MAY?
 ### One-Week Intermediate Bioinformatics Training?